AGolubnichenko/agp-ajax-taxonomy-filter/README.md

 # agp-ajax-taxonomy-filter

-A plugin for WordPress that let you filter posts by taxonomies
+A plugin for WordPress that let you filter posts by taxonomies with AJAX

 # Installation